 She delights in learning—can’t wait, in fact, to show off her newest skills or bits of knowledge, especially to her begrudging 4-year-old brother.
 She’s cultivated friendships, expanded her imagination along with her academics, and developed a sincere love for school and learning.

 Best of all, I know you’ve had fun along the way, too.
 The picture you texted of my girl during “free choice” time, hand tenderly resting on the doll shoved haphazardly underneath her shirt (lots of kindergarteners’ mommies having babies, after all) told the story of your classroom: We learn here, but we make time for dreaming, too.
 It’s that balance I so appreciate, and what’s made it easy to place her in your care all those hours every week, and what makes me certain she’s more than ready for that kindergarten graduation.

 Whether you realize it or not, you’re teaching so much more than phonics and figures—you’re inspiring young minds when they’re most open to seeing their potential.

 You take the babies who walk into your classroom each fall and turn them into big kids who are equipped and excited to tackle the next 12 years.

 You’re exactly who this grateful mother hoped her child would be lucky enough to find at school.

-As she heads into kindergarten graduation, I’m confident the foundation of learning you helped form in her heart and mind this year will only grow broader and stronger as her education unfolds.
+As she heads off to first grade, I’m confident the foundation of learning you helped form in her heart and mind this year will only grow broader and stronger as her education unfolds.